autolab/Autolab/README.md

 ## Contributing

 We encourage you to contribute to Autolab!
 Please check out the [Contributing to Autolab Guide](https://github.com/autolab/Autolab/blob/master/CONTRIBUTING.md) for guidelines about how to proceed.
-[Join us!](http://contributors.autolabproject.org)
+You can also reach out to us on [Slack](https://autolab-slack.herokuapp.com) as well.

 ## License